 I have been interested in seedlings ever since I started growing apples.
 When I was a kid, my mom took us on a trip to pick roadside apples for cider near Turner, OR.
 This inspired me to try to find enough seedlings to plant an orchard.
 I didn’t know what to expect, but I started scouring the roadsides for apple seedlings.
-I tasted about 400 roadside apples and in a few years discovered 20 promising seedlings which I saved for further evaluation and testing.
+I tasted about 400 roadside apples and in a few years discovered 20 promising apple seedlings which were saved for further evaluation and testing.
 That’s about 1 in 20 open pollinated seedling apples that were worth grafting.

 Many of you have discovered seedling apples that taste really good, or you may be planting open pollinated apple seeds in hopes of getting something special.
 Some of you are doing your own hand pollinations and evaluating the seedlings.
 Others have noticed good seedling apples around old orchard trees.
 I would like to hear about your apple exploring, and your experiances with seedling apples.

 I want to make this a place were you can Promote your seedling apples.
 I recently read a story about an Oregon man who spent a lifetime collecting 100 seedling apples.
 After he sold his property, the new owners put goats in the orchard.
 The person writing the article was able to save only ten of the varieties.

 I no longer have an orchard, but my seedling apples were saved from being lost forever, because I sent them to Nick Botner.
 Then, Wagon Wheel Orchard aquired my seedlings from Nick Botner.
 If you are interested in any of Ken Priddy’s apple seedlings listed two categories below, you can order some of them as bench grafts in the winter or spring from Wagon Wheel Orchard.

 Unfortunately Nick has retired.
 There are other place to send your superior seedlings.
 Maybe, New York State Experimental Station, and others.
 Wagon Wheel Orchard is interested in superior seedling apples.
 Check my Links section for more information.
 Also send cuttings of your seedling to anyone who will grow them.